zoffixznet/perl6.party/post/Advent-2017-Grinch.md

     # in foo
     # back in the wrap

-We enable `use soft` pragma to prevent unwanted inlining of routines that would interefere with out wrap.
-Then, we use a routine we want to wrap as a noun by using it with its `&` sigil and call the `.wrap` method that takes a `Callable`.
+We enable `use soft` pragma to prevent unwanted inlining of routines that would otherwise interfere with our wrap.
+Then, we use a routine we want to wrap as a noun by using it with its `&` sigil and call the ``.wrap`` method that takes a ``Callable``.

 The given ``Callable``'s signature must be compatible with the one on the wrapped routine (or its `proto` if it's a multi); otherwise we'd not be able to both dispatch to the routine correctly and call the wrapper with the args.
 In the example above, we simply use an anonymous ``Capture`` (`|`) to accept all possible arguments.

-Inside the ``Callable`` we have two print statements and make use of [`callsame` routine](https://rakudo.party/post/Perl6-But-Heres-My-Dispatch-So-Callwith-Maybe) to call the next available dispatch candidate, which happens to be our original routine.
-This comes in handy, since attempting to call `foo` by its name inside the wrapper, we'd start the dispatch over from scratch, resulting in an infinite dispatch loop.
+Inside the ``Callable`` we have two ``say`` calls and make use of [`callsame` routine](https://rakudo.party/post/Perl6-But-Heres-My-Dispatch-So-Callwith-Maybe) to call the next available dispatch candidate, which happens to be our original routine.
+This comes in handy, since were we to attempt to call `foo` by its name inside the wrapper, we'd start the dispatch over from scratch, resulting in an infinite dispatch loop.

 Since methods are ``Routine``s, we can wrap them as well.
 We can get a hold of the ``Method`` object using `.^lookup` meta method: